Bat Symbolism and Meaning – Totem and Spirit

 Maya

-maya bat symbolism
+maya style bat

 They were also seen as messengers from the gods that could bring spiritual wisdom to humans.
 In some legends, bats were thought to be able to fly between the underworld and the heavens, bringing back important messages from the gods.